 If you have not already had your qualifications assessed by a professional body or gained an Australian education level comparison, you may be able to gain an 'assessment advice'.
 The assessment advice shows your education level in comparison to the Australian Qualifications Framework.
 Some trade qualifications can also be assessed through the 'comparative assessment' process.

-The Skills for All Infoline or Infocentre can help you with information about assessment and overseas qualifications recognition.
+The Skills and Employment Infoline or Infocentre can help you with information about assessment and overseas qualifications recognition.

 Trade skills and qualifications